Sex Education's Aimee Lou Wood: 'My Character's Sexual Assault Challenged Me'

 As Wood described, Aimee is "coming into herself and really growing into her full self" in the upcoming episodes, and she "reaches new levels of Aimee-ness in Season Three".

-Sex Education premieres on Netflix on Friday September 17.
+Sex Education premiered on Netflix on Friday 17th September 2021.
 The interview has been edited for length and clarity.

+If you have experienced sexual violence and are in need of crisis support, please visit Shelter Space.
+If you are experiencing domestic abuse, please visit the Ending Violence Association of Canada to find a local hotline.
+In the event of an emergency, call 911.